twolfson/doubleshot/README.md

 });
 ```

-Here is that same usage in `doubleshot`
+Here is that same usage in `doubleshot`:

 ```js
 {